sydb/schematron-schematron/README.md

 - ```sch:value-of/@name```
 - ```xsl:copy-of/@select```

+Starting with version 1.1 it also performs a static analysis of the expression and warns about the following potential
+problems:

+- QNames with prefixes that are not declared by a ```sch:ns``` element
+- function in the null namespaces that are not defined by the XPath function and operator specifications

 The idea of Schematron Schematron was conceived during the [TEI 2022 Conference](https://conferences.ncl.ac.uk/tei2022/) in a discussion with [Martin Holmes](https://github.com/martindholmes).